Safe Computing for Students

 - Don't leave your computer unattended so that someone else can use it.
 Use the Ctrl+Alt+Delete keys and choose "Lock Workstation."
 Configure the Windows Screen Saver with a password by following these steps:

 - Windows 10: Select the Start icon, then Control Panel, Appearance and Personalization, Personalization, and Screen Saver.

 - Windows 8, 8.1: From the Start screen click the Desktop tile, then right click your desktop, select Personalize, then Screen Saver from the bottom right-hand corner.

-- Windows 7 or Vista: Select Start, then Control Panel, then Personalization, then Screen Saver.
+- Windows 7: Select Start, then Control Panel, then Personalization, then Screen Saver.

 - Ensure that the Windows Firewall, a Windows-compatible firewall, is enabled.
 Instructions are included in the help sheet titled How to meet the Health Check Secure Remote Access Requirement.

 - Disable the Windows "Auto Login" and "Switch User" features.
 Make sure you have an account and password on the computer and do not use Auto Login or Switch User on Windows.
 These features allow anyone to access all of the information stored on your computer.
 Use Ctrl+Alt+Delete instead to log in to your computer.